-(1) Estimated based on the five day volume weighted average price of the Common Shares on the TSX at December 31, 2018, which was \$7.99, plus certain adjustments made for dividends since the date of grant.
+(2) Estimated based on the five day volume weighted average price of the Common Shares on the TSX at December 31, 2019, which was \$7.38, plus certain adjustments made for dividends since the date of grant.
 For purposes of the Performance Awards a performance multiplier of 1.0 has been assumed.

-(2) No NEO held any vested share-based awards as at December 31, 2018 that had not been paid out or distributed.
+(3) No NEO held any vested share-based awards as at December 31, 2019 that had not been paid out or distributed.

-The following table sets forth (i) the total value of awards granted under the Freehold Award Plan held by the Named Executive Officers that vested, (ii) Freehold's proportionate share of awards granted under the Rife LTIP held by the Named Executive Officers that vested, and (iii) Freehold's proportionate share of bonuses earned pursuant to the Rife STIP.
+The following table sets forth (i) the total value of awards granted under the Freehold Award Plan held by the Named Executive Officers that vested, (ii) Freehold's proportionate share of awards granted under the old long-term incentive plan of Rife held by the Named Executive Officers that vested, and (iii) Freehold's proportionate share of bonuses earned pursuant to the Rife STIP.
 The Named Executive Officers do not receive any option-based awards.